The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 However, once one starts doing reporting, this is not cool since it means that resource fails on every run on every machine from puppet’s perspective and was really not a nice hack.
 It also litters the logs.

-#1 Updated by Hari Sekhon almost 4 years ago
+#1 Updated by Hari Sekhon over 6 years ago

 To clarify, I do use ntp, however, sometimes the time may get out of sync and ntpd may not correct it, so having an external check realign the time sorts it out and ntp can take over from there.
 Basically I’ve used -g with ntp and a trigger to the service to restart and step the time by however much it’s out by (unlike the default which doesn’t work if the time is too far out of sync).